How do I CLEAN my Leather Jacket? How do I fix my SCRATCHED UP leathers? How do I make it look new?

 Does Jamin' Leather do LEATHER REPAIR?

-If you are needing some insite on whether or not to repair / alteration by Jamin' Leather sewing staff vs buying a replacement, check out our Pros and Cons...
+If you need some insight on whether or not to repair / alter by Jamin’ Leather sewing staff vs buying a replacement, check out our Pros and Cons…

 - Items purchased within 90 days or 1 year will be repaired under warranty.

 - Standard snaps and rivets can be replaced FREE of charge regardless where you bought it.

 - We will cut down leather chaps or leather pants FREE of charge regardless where you bought it.

 - We can try to repair or replace zipper slides and stoppers if available FREE of charge regardless where you bought it.